Best Pass for London: Guide to Choosing (2026)

 Now that we understand why a pass is critical, let's get to the heart of the analysis.

-In the next sections we will review the best passes available one by one, to understand how they work: we will look at prices, attractions included and how each one works specifically, along with its pros and cons.
-The goal is to give you all the tools to choose for yourself the one best suited for you.
+In the following sections, you will find reviews of each of the best passes available, to help you understand how they work: we will look at prices, included attractions, and how each one works, with the relative pros and cons.
+The aim is to give you all the tools you need to choose the one that suits you best.

 And if you still have doubts, at the end of the article you will find our summary comparison table.